jovotech/learn-jovo/tutorials/google-action-tutorial-nodejs/README.md

 While it's the hardware device that most users see, **Google Home** is not the name of the assistant you can develop actions for (wich sometimes causes confusion when people talk about "_building an Action for Google Home_").
 The artificial intelligence you can hear speaking from inside the smart speaker is called **Google Assistant** (which is now also available on Android and iOS smartphones). **Actions on Google** are the applications that can be built on top of the Google Assistant platform.

-The main difference between the architecture of building Google Actions and [Alexa Skills](https://www.jovo.tech/blog/alexa-skill-tutorial-nodejs/) is that for Google you need an additional layer to handle the natural language.
-Most Action developers use [Dialogflow](https://dialogflow.com/) to configure their application's language model:
+The main difference between the architecture of building Google Actions and [Alexa Skills](https://www.jovo.tech/marketplace/jovo-platform-alexa/) is that for Google you need an additional layer to handle the natural language.
+Most Action developers use [Dialogflow ES](https://dialogflow.cloud.google.com/) to configure their application's language model:

 ![](./img/google-assistant-api-ai.png)